sgcderek/polrschd/README.md

 ## Usage
 Very basic usage for now; open polrschd.py3 and change the four parameters at the beginning of the file (input your latitude, longitude, altitude ASL and minimum satellite elevation).
-Once configured, you can run the script.
+Once configured, you can run the script and get a list of GAC transmissions available for your area.
+Make sure to then check the full pass with your normal prediction app (such as gpredict, Look4sat, etc.)